21 Things to Do in Roatan, Honduras (From a Local)

 How to Get to Roatan

 Many visitors to Roatan arrive on the island by cruise ship.
-Unfortunately, since the ships dock in Coxen Hole for only a few hours (which is not the nicest part of the island) visiting Roatan by cruise boat is less than ideal.
+Unfortunately, since the ships dock for only a few hours, visiting Roatan on a cruise is less than ideal (in my opinion).

 The easiest way to get to Roatan is to fly directly into Roatan’s airport, Juan Manuel Gálvez International Airport (RTB).
 However, since the airport is tiny, direct flights can get pricey.